craftingcity/The-Known-World/ORGANIZATION/Notes From Grain Into Gold.md

 Two ways for crafters to think about their money, as a wage or as a profit - wages are for professionals, profits are for giggers.

 Medium risk is about +20% wages.
 Increasing exponetially, with adventurers earning thousands of silver for their death defying feats.
 If a merchant thinks they could negotiate a better price to hire these people for, they will.

+Servicers cannot stock inventory and need to make a certain amount, leading them to charge more for less work than a craftsmen, but if a price becomes established, they will have to compete for costumers more than pricing.

+Clothing is typically expensive, and especially because people want it dyed.